Forescout/eyeExtend-Connect/Infoblox/README.md

 # Forescout
-eyeExtend Connect Infoblox App README.md Version: 1.0.0
+eyeExtend Connect Infoblox App README.md Version: 1.0.1

 ## Configuration Guide
+**Version 1.0.1**
+- Updated error handling to provide more detail for network failure errors
+- Modified Test Query to avoid 400 error when response is too large

 **Version 1.0.0**
 - Initial App to retrieve DHCP Fingerprint and Device Class from Infoblox